souravsathyan/React-Testing/readme.md

   - what us watch mode
     - every time a file changes, jest will run the tests
     - only execute those files which are changed

+# FILTERING
+we can run test by filename : by pressing the p in watch mode by test name : by pressing t test only in the change files : by pressing o can skip the test by using the test.skip in global can test only those specific test by giving the test.only

+# Grouping the tests
+using the describe method
+it accepts name and function to execute the test we can also use the only and skip method we can write nested test in side the describe

+1 Test Suites is one file

+# filename conventions
+.test.js or .test.tsx
+.spec.js or .spec.tsx
+.js or .ts in folder __tests__

+# Code Coverage
+helps to unederstand how much of the code have been tested
+- statement conerage: how much statement have been executed
+- branches coverage:
+-function coverage: how much functions covered
+-line coverage: line of source code have been covered